 The easiest way to get to Pokhara for the start of many popular treks in Nepal, 153 km. west of Kathmandu by air.
 You are allowed to take up to 20kg for you checked luggage for this flight.

-This scenic flight to Jomsom gives you access to the Uppert Mustang trek, as well as a fast way back to Pokhara after finishing the Annapurna Circuit.
-Enjoy great views of four of the world’s 8000m peaks: Daulagiri, Annapurna I, Manaslu and Shishapangma.
+This scenic flight to Jomsom gives you access to the Upper Mustang trek, as well as a fast way back to Pokhara after finishing the Annapurna Circuit.
+Enjoy great views of four of the world’s 8000m peaks: Dhaulagiri, Annapurna I, Manaslu and Shishapangma.

 Booking Your Domestic Flight

-Expert tip: trekking poles (along wth any sharp objects) must be stowed in your checked-in luggage.
+Expert tip: Trekking poles (along with any sharp objects) must be stowed in your checked-in luggage.

 Kathmandu's Domestic Airport

-Kathmandu’s domestic terminal is located next to international, and is quite manageable unless you’re in the middle of the busy tourist season.
+Kathmandu’s domestic terminal is located next to the international terminal and is quite manageable unless you’re in the middle of the busy tourist season.
 Usually, it’s best to show up at least one hour in advance (1.5 hours in busy season) to allow time for line-ups.
-There are two security check points you’ll have to go through, then you’ll waiting in a large waiting area until you’re called to board the buses that take you out onto the tarmac to your plane.
+There are two security checkpoints points you’ll have to go through, then you’ll waiting in a large waiting area until you’re called to board the buses that take you out onto the tarmac to your plane.